API/CLI Reference

 burla install

-Install a self-hosted Burla instance in your Google Cloud project.
+Deploy a self-hosted Burla instance in your current Google Cloud Project.
 Running burla install multiple times will update the existing installation with the latest version.

 Description: